 The Ramleela is an enactment of the Ramayan and goes on for an entire month during October-November.

-The Dhrupad Mela is a 5-day musical festival in March, on the Tulsi Ghat that brings together famous artistes from India and abroad.
+The Dhrupad Mela is a 5-day musical festival in March, on the Tulsi Ghat that brings together famous artists from India and abroad.

 Best Time to Visit Varanasi

-The best season to visit Varanasi is between October and March when the temperatures are a in a comfortable range of 5-15 degrees Celsius.
+The best season to visit Varanasi is between October and March when the temperatures are in a comfortable range of 5-15 degrees Celsius.
 The winter months are also the occasion of festivals in Varanasi.
 Dussehra and Bharat Milap are celebrated in quick succession in September/October followed by the festival of lights, Diwali.
-The Ganga Festival also takes place in November where people come from far and near to pay respect to the holy river Goddesses.
+The Ganga Festival also takes place in November when people come from far and near to pay respect to the holy river Goddesses.

-The summer and the monsoon falls in months of April to September/October and it gets really hot at this time.
+The summer and the monsoon fall in the months of April to September/October and it gets really hot at this time.

 Varanasi is easily accessible by air, railways, and road networks.

 The nearest airport to reach Varanasi is Lal Bahadur Shastri Airport, 25 kilometers from the city center.
-Regular domestic flights, as well as flight from Kathmandu and Thailand, are also available.
-From the air terminal; buses, auto and cabs are easily accessible to the city.
+Regular domestic flights, as well as flights from Kathmandu and Thailand, are also available.
+From the air terminal; buses, auto, and cabs are easily accessible to the city.

 Varanasi Railway Station enjoys regular connectivity of trains from all over India.
 Mughal Sarai Railway station, 10 kilometers from the city also offers train options to numerous destinations in India.
 The railway station lies close to the city.
 Autos and cabs take you to any destination in the city.

 The road network to reach Varanasi is wonderful.
-By road the city has connectivity with major cities of Uttar Pradesh and neighboring states.
-State-run buses, private air-conditioned buses also run on the route.
+By road, the city has connectivity with major cities of Uttar Pradesh and neighboring states.
+State-run buses and private air-conditioned buses also run on the route.
 In addition, cabs ensure hassle-free travel.
 Read complete details on how to reach Varanasi.